daniel3735928559/guppy/README.md

 * To get a LaTeX representation of the content, use `content("latex")`
 * To get a parseable ASCII representation of the content, use `content("calc")`

-So for example, calling `GUPPY_INSTANCES.guppy_div.content("calc")` will give the ASCII representation of the current content of the guppy instance in `guppy_div`.
+So for example, calling `Guppy.instances.guppy_div.content("calc")` will give the ASCII representation of the current content of the guppy instance in `guppy_div`.

 ## Installation

-* Download the libguppy folder and contents.
+* Download the `lib` and `guppy` folders.

-* Include the three `.js` and one `.css` files from this folder in your page as in the example above.
+* Include `guppy/keyboard.js`,`guppy/guppy.js` (in that order) as well as `lib/katex-modified.min.js` and `lib/katex.min.css` files in your page as in the example above.

-* Pass the appropriate path to `libguppy/transform.xsl` to `guppy_init` as in the example above.
+* Pass the appropriate path to `guppy/transform.xsl` to `Guppy.guppy_init`
+  as in the example above.
+This only needs to happen once per page.

+* For each div that you want turned into a Guppy instance, call `new Guppy()` passing in as the first argument either the Element object for that div or its ID.

 ## API Reference

 The use of the editor frontend itself is documented in index.html.

-For interacting with the editor from Javascript, a Guppy object has only one function that will really interest most people:
+The Guppy object has three functions that you will principally need to interact with:

+* `new Guppy(guppy_div, properties)`: `guppy_div` is either the div ID or the actual div object that you want turned into a Guppy editor (e.g.

-* `content(type)`: `type` can be `"xml"`, `"latex"`, or `"calc"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.
+* `Guppy.prototype.content(type)`: `type` can be `"xml"`, `"latex"`, or `"calc"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.

 There are other functions that may be of use in some circumstances (e.g. for creating a button-based interface): `left()` and `right()`